Youssef-ben/Cassandra.Fluent.Migrator/Docs/cassandra-migrator-design.md

 Handler   : `CassandraMigrator`

-This class is the core of the library, most of the logic to fetch and execute the migration will be handled by it.
+This class is the core of the library, it will fetch and execute the migrations.

-In other words, The role of this Class is to execute all the registred Migration from the Dependency Injection by fetching the list and iterate while checking that it's not applied yet.
+In other words, The role of this Class is to execute all the registred Migrations from the Dependency Injection container by fetching the list and iterate while checking that the migration isn't applied yet.

 The Handler will expose the following methods: